The Green Mile (film): Cast

+Themes

+Frank Darabont said that John Coffey "represents those extraordinary, visionary souls that come along in human history from time to time, that the rest of us feel compelled to exterminate.
+I've always found it extraordinary that we just can't seem to accept the message of peace and love.
+It's not such a crackpot notion.
+But whenever somebody comes along who embodies that notion, we have to nail him to a cross, we have to shoot him, we have to kill him."

+Michael Clarke Duncan said, "John Coffey stands for everything that is right in the world.
+If you see an old lady crossing the street, and you go over to help her, to me, that's John Coffey.
+John Coffey stands for everything that is good about the earth."

+James Cromwell said, "We continue, which is what John Coffey says, 'They kill each other with their love.'
+We continue to kill each other because we fail to recognize that all of us have the demon, and that the only way to deal with that demon is with love, and with compassion, and with understanding."

 Production

 Development

-Darabont adapted Stephen King's novel, The Green Mile, into a screenplay in under eight weeks.
+Frank Darabont adapted Stephen King's novel, The Green Mile, into a screenplay in under eight weeks.

-The film was shot at Warner Hollywood Studios, West Hollywood, California, and on location in Shelbyville, Tennessee, Blowing Rock, North Carolina and the old Tennessee State Prison.
+The film was shot at Warner Hollywood Studios, West Hollywood, California; and on location in Shelbyville, Tennessee; Blowing Rock, North Carolina; and the old Tennessee State Prison.
 The interior sets were custom built by production designer Terence Marsh.
 "We tried to give our set a sense of space.
 A sense of history.
 And a sense of mystery, in a way.
 We chose the elongated cathedral-like windows because there is a very mystical element in this movie, a supernatural element [...]
 It presented us with lots of opportunities", he said.
 The electric chair was also a bespoke design, and was inspired by real prisons which have the device.

 The film title refers to the stretch of green floor that the hallway inmates walk down before they are to be executed by electric chair.